Last Updated on May 26, 2024

 Here’s a close-up of the store sample of Cordovan Brown.

-And here is it on our deck. it was a much richer, deeper brown than we expected.
+And here is it applied to our deck surface. it was a much richer, deeper brown than we expected.
 It looks a lot different than the store sample!

 Perhaps we did something wrong?
 We only did one coat.
 Maybe we were a bit too heavy-handed with the paint strayer?
 Oh, well.
 We were losing steam on this project and we weren’t about to try another color.